-If you're thinking of switching from iOS to Android for one of this year's flagship phones, such as the Galaxy S8, or you've simply decided that you're tired of spending so much money to store your photos on Apple's iCloud service, you can get your photos back.Credit: Shutterstock
+If iOS 11 headaches are pushing you to jump to Android, or you're considering moving to the new the Note 8 or you're tired of spending so much money to store your photos on Apple's iCloud service, you can get your photos back.Credit: Shutterstock

 In terms of replacing iCloud, we'd recommend Google Photos.
 It offers unlimited storage for photos and videos (though it will downsize them to 16 megabytes and 1080p, respectively) and can be accessed just about anywhere.

 Here's how to get started.

 How to Download iCloud Photos On a PC